CIA-Oceanix/Augmented_Koopman/README.md

 RINN
-Implementation of paper Residual Integration Neural network and some stability analysis notebook
+Implementation of an Augmented Koopman representation

 Associated paper : to be posted